-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-36559

-Spark Energy, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-12140 Wickchester Ln, Suite 100

-Houston, Texas 77079

-(Address and zip code of principal executive offices)

-(I.R.S.
-Employer Identification No.)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbols Name of exchange on which registered Class A common stock, par value \$0.01 per share SPKE The NASDAQ Global Select Market 8.75% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Stock, par value \$0.01 per share SPKEP The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None
+FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SEC☐ TRANSITION REPORT PURSUANT T For the fiscal year ended December OR For the transition period from to Commission File Number: 001 -36559 Spark Energy, Inc. (Exact name of registrant as specified i in its charter) Delaware (State or other jurisdiction of incorporation or organization) 46-5453215 (I.R.S.
+Employer Identification No.) 12140 Wickchester Ln, Suite 100 Houston, Texas 77079 (Address and zip code of principal exec cutive Securities registered pursuant to Section 12(b) of the A offices) (Registrant's telephone number, including area code) Title of each class Trading Symbols Name of exchange on which registered Class A common stock, par value \$0.01 per shar The NASDAO Global Select Market 8.75% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Stor par value \$0.01 per share The NASDAQ Global Select Market nown seasoned issuer, as defined in Rule red to file reports pursuant to Section 13 has filed all reports required to be filed by

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes D No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes D No
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes  No 🗆
+Yes No